 Amy Bornemeier, Vice President for Early Childhood Programs

-In addition, Amy is the Project Lead on Nebraska Children’s Early Childhood Community Capacity Building Initiative, supporting communities across Nebraska in developing sustainable plans to meet the need for available, quality early care and education programs.
+In addition, Amy is the Project Lead on Nebraska Children’s Communities for Kids, a new initiative supporting communities across Nebraska in developing sustainable plans to meet the need for more available, high-quality early care and education programs.

-Previously she worked at the Nebraska Department of Education, Office of Early Childhood, on a school readiness initiative, has administered early care and education programs, and child welfare services in Lincoln.
-Amy holds a bachelor’s in Human Resources and Family Sciences with an emphasis in Child Development from the University of Nebraska–Lincoln and is working towards her master’s in Management and Leadership from Doane College.
+Previously she worked at the Nebraska Department of Education, Office of Early Childhood, on a school readiness initiative and has administered early care and education and child welfare programs in Lincoln.
+Amy holds a Bachelor’s in Human Resources and Family Sciences with an emphasis in Child Development from the University of Nebraska – Lincoln and is working toward her Master’s in Management and Leadership from Doane College.